nosoop/tab-deduper/README.md

 # tab-deduper
 WebExtension to clean up duplicate tabs.
+Tested in Firefox.

 ## Operation
 When a tab's location changes, it checks against currently open tabs in the